What to pack in maternity hospital bag

 Make sure the car seat is properly installed and get it checked by an expert if possible.
 Again, get this done by the 36th week or earlier.

-Your hospital should give you these basics but you could carry your own if you prefer:
+Your hospital should give you these basics but you could carry your own:

 1. Diapers for baby